 The items included in the financial statements of each of the entities of the CSAV Group are valued using the currency of the primary economic environment in which the entity operates ("functional currency").
-The Consolidated Financial Statements are expressed in US dollars, which is both the functional and presentation currency of the CSAV Group.
+The functional and presentation currency of the CSAV Group's consolidated financial statements is the U.S. dollar (USD).